-Free September 14 Webinar to Address PA Treatment of Mental Health
+Free Webinar to Address PA Treatment of Mental Health (previously recorded)

 Megan Pinder, MMS, PA-C, works for Wake Forest Baptist Health as a psychiatric PA in various settings, including inpatient, emergency medicine, and telemedicine.
 She helps to meet psychiatric needs for patients with complex medical issues on the medical floor.
 In addition, she works part-time at urgent care centers.
 She is very passionate about disparities in healthcare, especially among psychiatric patients.
 She has been an advocate for psychiatric patients both personally and professionally throughout her life.

-Pinder will lead the fourth of AAPA’s Diversity, Equity & Inclusion webinars on Sept.
-14 at 6:30 p.m.
-ET called “Is Mental Health the Forgotten Pandemic?”
+Pinder led the fourth of AAPA’s Diversity, Equity & Inclusion webinars called “Is Mental Health the Forgotten Pandemic?”
 Here she responds to several general questions about PAs’ role in mental health, how access, socioeconomic status, and stigma impact patient mental health, and how to advocate for mental health patients.

 What role do you see PAs playing in mental health?

 I can see PAs playing a role in multiple aspects of mental healthcare.
 Currently, there are many PAs who do inpatient psychiatric care, consult services, outpatient care, and substance abuse treatment.
 Many times, we work hand-in-hand with a team of people including therapists, social workers, psychiatrists, and psychologists.
 As mental health treatment evolves to become more reliable and efficient for our patients, PAs can continue to take on roles to lead these efforts and expand the availability of providers in this field.
 I hope that we will be able to play a role in bridging mental health treatment with other health domains.

 What tools can PAs use to address mental health regardless of the specialty in which they practice?